Back to Blog

 If you've sold a home in the Austin market over the last few years, you already know how fast things move.
 A listing goes live on a Thursday, the first round of showings fills up by Friday afternoon, and by Sunday evening there are multiple offers on the table.
 In neighborhoods like West Lake Hills, Lakeway, Barton Creek, and Circle C, the homes that attract the strongest offers tend to share something in common: they feel finished.
 Every detail has been handled.
 Nothing is left for the buyer to worry about.

 Permanent outdoor lighting has quietly become one of those details.
 Not because it adds a line item on an appraisal sheet, but because it changes how a home presents, photographs, and feels during the exact hours when most serious Austin buyers are actually looking.
-And in a market where two comparable homes on the same street can pull offers $50,000 apart, the home that shows better at 7:30 on a warm Tuesday evening has a measurable edge.
+And in a market where two comparable homes on the same street can draw very different offers, the home that shows better at 7:30 on a warm Tuesday evening has a measurable edge.

 The Dusk Showing Advantage That Austin Sellers Keep Underestimating